29 Jul 2021

 Advice for travellers

-If a new variant of concern is identified, you may experience disruption to your journey or plans at short notice such as:
+If the public health risk changes, you may experience disruption to your journey or plans at short notice such as:

 - Not being eligible for the Test to Release scheme on your return.